Lhasa Carcinogenicity Database

 - Actively maintained – The only freely available resource of its kind, the database will continue to be maintained to ensure its continued availability.

-- Attractive user interface – The redesigned user interface is clear, intuitive and easy to use.
+- Attractive user interface – The redesigned user interface is clear, intuitive ande has facilitated greater ease of access by enabling substructure and similarity-based structure queries.

 Peto, R., Pike, M.C., Bernstein, L., Gold, L.S., and Ames, B.N.; ‘The TD50: A proposed general convention for the numerical description of the carcinogenic potency of chemicals in chronic-exposure animal experiments’; Environmental Health Perspectives; 58: 1-8; (1984).